 It is very simple: Your privacy concerns are the same as our privacy concerns.
-So we made sure the application never stores anything temporary on your computer except what you see and define as the Macros and never sends any data anywhere else over the network - it doesn’t have such capabilities.
+So we made sure the application never stores or logs keystokes on your computer and never sends any data anywhere else over the network - it doesn’t even have such capabilities.

 Labeling the keys does make big difference for productivity.
 Even if it is just with a sharpie.
 The normal keyboard key is about ½” x ½” (12x12mm) give or take, so any label/tape of that width will work.
 Sadly there doesn’t seems to be ½” square labels available easily.On the left picture AVERY 05167 return labels were used.

 So wait, each of the keyboards need to be a different model?